OdalisG/EmployeeCrud/README.md

 # EmployeeCrud

-The Employee CRUD database stores the employees informations as of, name, job title, location and email.
-Administrators are able to create, read, update and delete the database.
+The Employee CRUD database stores the employees information as of, names, job titles, location and email.
+Administrators are able to create, read, update and delete the employee database.